 - This cheese is delicious unbaked too and after chilling in the fridge, will resemble a cream cheese style consistency.
 So, you can always do that and not bake it as well if you like.
 The flavor is tangier raw, versus baked as well, both both ways are delicious!

-- Pour all that yummy cheese mixture into the pan and spread out evenly to the sides and smooth the top.
+Pour the cheese mixture into the pan and spread out evenly to the sides and smooth the top.

 - Bake for 35 minutes for it to be firm and slice-able as pictured.
 I would advise not going any longer or it can get dry and crumbly.
 It should just be beginning to crack at the top and be firm.

 - OR, bake it for 25 minutes for a more soft-style spread for bread and crackers.